Shopify SEO

 Weak product copy

 Manufacturer descriptions and generic bullet lists rarely compete well for organic traffic or AI citations.
+Workaround: rewrite product descriptions around use-case clarity, differentiating features, and the specific questions buyers type into Google and ChatGPT before purchasing.

 03